necto/mock-midterm/Theory-Questions.md

 Which of the following is/are true about test-driven development (TDD)?

-- [ ] TDD ensures there are no bugs in the code
+- [n] TDD ensures there are no bugs in the code
-- [ ] TDD is synonymous with writing unit tests
+- [n] TDD is synonymous with writing unit tests
-- [ ] Tests are the first thing a developer writes
+- [y] Tests are the first thing a developer writes
-- [ ] The unit tests should not be changed once they have been written
+- [n] The unit tests should not be changed once they have been written

 ### Question 2 [3 points]

 You have just started working as an intern in XYZ Corp.
 On your first day you start setting up your project: You need to clone the project's GitHub repo, create a new branch called `fix_color_scheme`, do the necessary changes to the code, commit all your changes, and push the branch to the remote repository.
 Select below the workflow(s) that you would follow.
 Remember that multiple answers may be possible.

-- [ ] Workflow 1
+- [n] Workflow 1
 ```
 mkdir WebApp && git clone git@github.com:XYZ/WebApp.git
 git checkout -b fix_color_scheme